Company Logo - Home Link

 Within the row of seven houses, viewers are never told which one is meant to be the Tanner's home, and the actual house used to film the exterior shot - the Victorian House with the red door isn't even one of those houses.

-The Full House house is located at 1709 Broderick Street, which is a 20-minute walk from Alamo Square.
+The Full House house is located at 1709 Broderick Street, a 20-minute walk from Alamo Square.

 THE PAINTED LADIES IN MOVIES AND TV: